kristenjiem/portfolio/README.md

 ## Acknowledgments

 We extend our gratitude to Durham College for its support and resources throughout the development of this project.
-We also appreciate the guidance and support provided by our professor, Omar Al-trad.
+We also appreciate the guidance and support provided by our professor, Omar Al-Trad.